Boyd Kirkland

 Boyd Douglas Kirkland (November 4, 1950 – January 27, 2011) was an American television director of animated cartoons.
 He was best known for his work on X-Men: Evolution and Batman: The Animated Series.
-He suffered from idiopathic pulmonary fibrosis (IPF) and interstitial lung disease (ILD).
-While in ICU at Ronald Reagan UCLA Medical Center, he died waiting for a lung transplant on January 27, 2011.
-He has a book dedicated to him called Guardians of the Galaxy Cosmic Team-Up.

-Biographical background
+Biography

 Kirkland was raised in Utah as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He received his bachelor's degree in Business Administration from Weber State College in Ogden, Utah.
 His career in animation started in 1979 as a layout artist.
 This evolved into XAM!
-Productions, a partnership based in Salt Lake City that subcontracted for larger Los Angeles based studios.
+Productions, a partnership based in Salt Lake City that subcontracted for larger Los Angeles-based studios.
 He moved his family to Los Angeles in 1986.

 Kirkland published articles about the nature of God in Mormon thought.
-While a missionary for the LDS Church, Kirkland was confused about the Adam-God doctrine, ostensibly taught in the 19th century and denied in the 1970s, which led him to start questioning the current official church leaders.
-After brief requests for answers from church leaders, Kirkland continued his own research into the controversy, resulting in articles published in Sunstone Magazine, Dialogue: A Journal of Mormon Thought, and chapters of Line Upon Line: Essays on Mormon Doctrine.
+While a missionary for the LDS Church, Kirkland was confused about the Adam–God doctrine, ostensibly taught in the 19th century and denied in the 1970s, which led him to start questioning the current official church leaders.
+After brief requests for answers from church leaders, Kirkland researched the controversy, resulting in articles published in Sunstone Magazine, Dialogue: A Journal of Mormon Thought, and chapters of Line Upon Line: Essays on Mormon Doctrine.

-Kirkland worked as a producer for Attack of the Killer Tomatoes: The Animated Series, and with storyboards for G.I.
+Kirkland was a producer for Attack of the Killer Tomatoes, and as a storyboard artist for G.I.
 Joe: The Movie, Little Nemo: Adventures in Slumberland, My Little Pony: The Movie, and Starchaser: The Legend of Orin.
-He also worked on various Mormon cartoons from the Living Scriptures, Inc, including "The Savior in America" and "The Miracles of Jesus."

-Notable works

-Batman & Mr. Freeze: SubZero

-Batman & Mr. Freeze: SubZero is considered a major personal achievement in Boyd Kirkland's career.
-As a writer, director and producer on the film, he was seen as an integral part of the creative process.
-This gave him a unique opportunity to highly influence critical decisions, and to make the type of movie that he felt Batman fans would enjoy and appreciate.

-Batman: Mask of the Phantasm

-Boyd Kirkland was a sequence director and storyboard artist for the 1993 film Batman: Mask of the Phantasm.
+Additionally, he was a director and writer for Batman: The Animated Series and The Avengers: Earth's Mightiest Heroes.
+"Michael Korvac", an episode of the latter series, was dedicated to him.

-Batman: The Animated Series

-Boyd Kirkland was a writer and director for Batman: The Animated Series.

-The Avengers: Earth's Mightiest Heroes

-Boyd Kirkland was a director for the show's second season.
-The episode "Michael Korvac" was dedicated to his life.
-The ending credits included the dedication, "In Loving Memory Of Boyd Kirkland: Friend, Father, Director, Avenger."
-After the dedication, the episode's end credits played in complete silence, which is highly unusual for an American television series.
+Kirkland had idiopathic pulmonary fibrosis (IPF) and interstitial lung disease (ILD).
+He died on January 27, 2011, at Ronald Reagan UCLA Medical Center, while awaiting a lung transplant.